 - A student who believes that the instructor erred in the assignment of a grade, or who believes a grade recording error or omission has occurred must pursue resolution no later than the end of the following quarter (not including summer quarter).
-The process involves up to two steps; first a discussion with the instructor, and, second, failing resolution there, a written appeal within 10 days to the chair of the department (or dean of the college, in some instances). - The complete process is delineated in the University Handbook, Vol. IV, Part 3, Chapter 11, Section 2. (http://www.washington.edu/faculty/facsenate/handbook/04-03-11.html#anchor2)
+If the student is not satisfied with the instructor's explanation, the student, no later than ten days after his or her discussion with the instructor, may submit a written appeal to the chair of the department with a copy of the appeal also sent to the instructor. - For a detailed description of this policy, see the UW Scholastic Regulations, Chapter 110 "Grades, Honors, and Scholarships," Section 2B."